Space & Move Management

 Bernard Morrissey, Chief Officer for Real Estate and Facilities, K&L Gates

-For all these reasons, collecting space occupancy data should be at the top of every forward-looking facility checklist
+For these reasons, collecting space occupancy data should be at the top of every forward-looking facility checklist

 how to collect and use data